AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports: Introduction

+\item We present a case study outside CVE-Bench in which AXE confirms exploitability from imprecise SAST reports and produces a working exploit for a previously undisclosed vulnerability that had already been patched in the latest version without a public advisory. \end{itemize}

-In our evaluation on CVE-Bench, a benchmark of real-world Web application vulnerabilities, AXE outperforms black-box methods by 3x, successfully exploiting 30\% of the evaluated vulnerabilities.
-For successful cases, we find that AXE’s PoC outputs are highly useful for validation: 11 of 12 included an explicit verification oracle and instructions that reproduce the evaluator-defined success condition.
-Beyond these successes, our analysis reveals systematic reasoning bottlenecks in grey-box agentic exploitation, including difficulty connecting abstract vulnerability descriptions to concrete program behaviors.
-We characterize these failures to inform future improvements to agentic exploitation systems.
+In our evaluation on CVE-Bench, a benchmark of real-world Web application vulnerabilities, AXE reaches 30\% Success@5, compared with 10\% for black-box baselines, showing that localized grey-box report context substantially improves exploitability confirmation.
+Under the same information boundary, AXE improves over a single-agent grey-box baseline from 17.5\% to 30\%, showing that role specialization provides an additional benefit beyond source access and vulnerability metadata alone.
+For successful cases, AXE's PoC outputs are useful for validation, with 11 of 12 including an explicit verification oracle and instructions that reproduce the evaluator-defined success condition.
+Beyond these successes, our analysis reveals systematic reasoning bottlenecks, including difficulty connecting abstract vulnerability descriptions to concrete program behaviors. \textbf{In a case study} outside CVE-Bench (Section~\ref{sec:case-study-letta}), AXE confirms a known vulnerability from multiple imprecise Semgrep~\cite{semgrep} findings that point to the same underlying issue.
+From a separate finding, AXE also produces a working exploit for a previously undisclosed vulnerability that was later silently patched.